 Take a walking tour along Market Street, the heart of the “Vevay Historic District”.
 Walking west from Liberty Street, enjoy a leisurely stroll for several blocks.

 You’ll find beautiful old homes of varying architectural styles surrounded by well kept gardens, and lovely views of the river.

-Enjoy the architecture & ambience of a classic 19th century American Main Street.
-Bustling with activity during days of the Riverboat trade, Main Street is now alive again with shops, restaurants, and friendly people.
+Enjoy the architecture & ambiance of a classic 19th century American Main Street.
+Bustling with activity during days of the Riverboat trade, Main Street is now alive again with shops, restaurants and friendly people.

 Group tours are available by appointment or book a room for the night or weekend.
 812-427-2787

 The Switzerland County Historical Museum and the Life on the Ohio River History Museum are located at the point where Main & Market Streets meet.
 Open seven days a week with exhibits that will take you back in time, 812-427-3560